 “By enabling seamless access to enterprise-grade public cloud services the proposed data center investment by Microsoft will empower business enterprises and other organisations in the country to build their digital capabilities and most importantly ensure that their critical and sensitive data is stored locally,” adds Daga.

 Not only will organisations around the country benefit from the vastly improved accessibility to increasingly essential cloud services, but the new development is also expected to increase competition in the market, according to GlobalData.

-Prior to Microsoft’s announcement, the data centre landscape was dominated by local data centre operators – Datacom has invested $52 million into upgrading its own data centres in the country.
+Prior to Microsoft's announcement, the data center landscape was dominated by local data center operators – Datacom has invested $52 million into upgrading its own data centers in the country.

-“Once completed, Microsoft’s data centre project in New Zealand will be the first major local data centre operator from an international player, since IBM opened its data centre in Auckland’s East Tamaki back in 2013,” concludes Daga.
+“Once completed, Microsoft's data center project in New Zealand will be the first major local data center operator from an international player, since IBM opened its data center in Auckland's East Tamaki back in 2013,” concludes Daga.